usgs/wdfn-blog/content/how_to_guide.md

 </div>

 ## Cooperators
-Sometimes monitoring locations are operated using funding and support from organizations other than USGS, such as local governments.
-Those cooperating agencies are shown below the Metadata section.
+USGS monitoring locations are operated using funding and support from USGS and/ or from other sources such as other federal agencies, states, cities, local agencies, and others.
+The ‘cooperating’ funding source agencies are shown below the Metadata section.
 <div class="grid-row">
 {{< figure src="/static/how-to-guide/16_cooperators.png" caption="Notice the red box that highlights the cooperator logos which now populate automatically.
 This monitoring location page is for '[Long Green Creek at Glen Arm, MD](https://waterdata.usgs.gov/monitoring-location/01584050/)'." alt="Screenshot that shows the cooperators associated with this particular monitoring location at Long Green Creek at Glen Arm, MD." >}}
 </div>